-EDUC 691 Applied Statistics and Research Design

-Spring

-- EDUC 671 Practicum in School Psychology - EDUC 651 School-Based Family Issues and Interventions - EDUC 841 Consultation and Intervention: Mental Health - EDUC 842 Assessment of Special Populations OR EDUC 870\

-Year 3:

-EDUC 688 Internship in School Psychology (3 credits per semester)

-\EDUC 870 and EDUC 842 are now offered every other year.
-The first and second year cohorts take them together.

-Please list topics and skills that you think we should cover more extensively in our program.

-Please list any courses in the above curriculum that you think should be substantially revised or eliminated.
-Please include a brief description of the revisions you would recommend.

-Please list any courses in the above curriculum that you think should be taught at a different point in the sequence.
-Please include a brief explanation.

-Do you have any recommendations to improve practica or internship?
+EDUC 691 Ap oplied Statistics and Research Design EDUC 651 Sc EDUC 841 Co acticum in School Psychology hool-Based Family Issues and Interventions onsultation and Intervention: Mental Health sessment of Special Populations OR EDUC 870 Year 3: EDUC 688 Internship in School Psychology (3 credits per semester) EDUC 870 an together. d EDUC 842 are now offered every other year.
+The first and second year cohorts take them Please list topi cs and skills that you think we should cover more extensively in our program. • courses in the above curriculum that you think should be substantially revised or lease include a brief description of the revisions you would recommend. - courses in the above curriculum that you think should be taught at a different point in Please include a brief explanation.
+Do you have a ny recommendations to improve practica or internship?
 If so, please explain briefly?

-Do you have any recommendations about assistantships?
-If so, please explain briefly?

 Based on your experience, would you have preferred to take courses over the summer instead of taking them during winter session?
 Please tell us any other recommendations you have that might be helpful in improving the program.

+Appendix H

-Appendix H PhD in Education Individual Program Plan
+PhD in Education Individual Program Plan